 Around 2.6 million Chevrolet Cobalt vehicles, along with other small cars, were recalled in early 2014 due to these vehicles’ defective ignition switches.

 The John Michael Bailey Injury Lawyers represent those who have been injured due to the negligence of someone else – including a defective vehicle that should never have been released to the public.
-Call our offices in Memphis at (866) 537-1881 today to learn more about taking legal action against those responsible.
+Call our offices in Memphis at 888-WE-FIGHT today to learn more about taking legal action against those responsible.